Meet the Team

 Instructor & Staff Educator

-( International Cultural Exchange Services) as a local coordinator supervising high school foreign exchange students during the school year and welcoming students into our own home.
+( International Cultural Exchange Services) as a local coordinator supervising high school foreign exchange students during the school year and welcoming students into her own home.

-( International Cultural Exchange Services) as a local coordinator supervising high school foreign exchange students during the school year and welcoming students into our own home.
+( International Cultural Exchange Services) as a local coordinator supervising high school foreign exchange students during the school year and welcoming students into her own home.

 Instructor